djessop/mineral_diffusion_timescales/README.md

 - calc_fit_plot
 - read_raw_data

-For example, to calculate the diffusion coefficient for a given temperature, T, (in K) and O2 partial pressure, fO2, (in Pa) we would use the "diffusion_coeff" function, which itself makes a call to "opx_model":
+For example, to calculate the diffusion coefficient for a given absolute temperature, T, (in K) and O2 partial pressure, fO2, (in Pa) we would use the "diffusion_coeff" function, which itself makes a call to "opx_model":
 ```python
 print(diffusion_model(T, fO2))
 ```